keyboardDrummer/Miksilo/README.md

 and do things like ask the compiler for its in- and output grammar.

 ### BiGrammar
-To enable parsing and printing with little development effort, Blender uses a 'BiGrammar'.
-A BiGrammar defines a bidirectional mapping between text and an AST.
-The approach taken here is very similar to that described by the paper '*Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing*'.
+To allow writing both parsing and printing at the same time, Blender defines the [BiGrammar DSL](https://github.com/keyboardDrummer/Blender/wiki/BiGrammar-1:-unified-parsing-and-printing).
+The approach taken here is similar to that described by the paper '*Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing*'.
-A BiGrammar may be defined in a left recursive fashion because our implementation uses packrat parsing as described in '*Packrat Parsing: Simple, Powerful, Lazy, Linear Time*' to deal with problems associated with such grammars.
+A BiGrammar may be defined in a left recursive fashion, which can be contributed to the use of packrat parsing as described in
+'*Packrat Parsing: Simple, Powerful, Lazy, Linear Time*' to deal with problems associated with such grammars.

 ### State of the project